Ultrapure water: Conductivity/resistivity

 Ultrapure water is easily contaminated by traces of carbon dioxide from the atmosphere passing through tiny leaks or diffusing through thin wall polymer tubing when sample lines are used for measurement.
-Carbon dioxide forms conductive carbonic acid in water.
-For this reason, conductivity probes are most often permanently inserted directly into the main ultrapure water system piping to provide real-time continuous monitoring of contamination.
-These probes contain both conductivity and temperature sensors to enable accurate compensation for the very large temperature influence on the conductivity of pure waters.
-Conductivity probes have an operating life of many years in pure water systems.
-They require no maintenance except for periodic verification of measurement accuracy, typically annually.
+Carbon dioxide forms conductive carbonic acid in water which dissociates into H^{+} and bicarbonate.
+For this reason, conductivity probes are often used to provide continuous monitoring of conductivity/resistivity to ensure purity.

 Sodium

 Sodium is usually the first ion to break through a depleted cation exchanger.
 Sodium measurement can quickly detect this condition and is widely used as the indicator for cation exchange regeneration.
 The conductivity of cation exchange effluent is always quite high due to the presence of anions and hydrogen ion and therefore conductivity measurement is not useful for this purpose.
-Sodium is also measured in power plant water and steam samples because it is a common corrosive contaminant and can be detected at very low concentrations in the presence of higher amounts of ammonia and/or amine treatment which have a relatively high background conductivity.
+On-line sodium measurement in ultrapure water most commonly uses a glass membrane sodium ion-selective electrode and a reference electrode in an analyzer measuring a small continuously flowing side-stream sample.